rclone/rclone/docs/content/commands/rclone_mount.md

 applications won't work with their files on an rclone mount without `--vfs-cache-mode writes` or `--vfs-cache-mode full`.
 See the [VFS File Caching](#vfs-file-caching) section for more info.
+When using NFS mount on macOS, if you don't specify |--vfs-cache-mode|
+the mount point will be read-only.

 The bucket-based remotes (e.g. Swift, S3, Google Compute Storage, B2) do not support the concept of empty directories, so empty